he249619/fastrobots-2026/Pages/Lab4.md

 # <img src="Images/Lab 4/100_PWM.jpg" style="max-width:75%"/>
 # <img src="Images/Lab 4/200_PWM.jpg" style="max-width:75%"/>

-It is interesting to note that the Artemis can output PWM signals with different resolutions.
+It is interesting to note that the Artemis has different PWM resolutions.
 When the PWM resolution is set to 8, as I did here, PWM signals can be between 0 and 255.
 When it is set to 16, however, PWM signals can be set anywhere between 0 and 65535.
 Resolution this high doesn’t seem necessary for the robot in this lab, but it’s good to know that the option is there if I want to develop very fine tuned inputs into the system later on.

 ### Testing Functionality